junxit/us-congress-bills-116/bill.md

   - **(4)** *Report* Not later than 60 days after the date on which a prize is awarded under the prize competition, the Secretary shall submit to the relevant committees of Congress a report that describes the winning proposal of the prize competition.
   - **(5)** *Consultation* In carrying out the program under subsection (a), the Secretary may consult with the heads of relevant departments and agencies of the Federal Government.

-## § 8.
-NITR–D broadband working group
+## § 9.
+NITR-D broadband working group

 Title I of the High-Performance Computing Act of 1991 (15 U.S.C.
 5511 et seq.) is amended by adding at the end the following:

 > ## § 103.
 Broadband research and development working group
 >
-> - **(a)** *In general* The Director shall establish a broadband research and development working group to address national research challenges and opportunities for improving broadband access and adoption across the United States.
+> - **(a)** *In General* The Director shall establish a broadband research and development working group to address national research challenges and opportunities for improving broadband access and adoption across the United States.
-> - **(b)** *Activities* The working group shall identify and coordinate key priorities for addressing broadband access and adoption, including—
+> - **(b)** *Activities* The working group shall identify and coordinate key research priorities for addressing broadband access and adoption, including—
 >   - **(1)** promising research areas;
 >   - **(2)** requirements for data collection and sharing;
 >   - **(3)** opportunities for better alignment and coordination across Federal agencies and external stakeholders; and
->   - **(4)** potential development of new Federal policies and programs.
+>   - **(4)** input on the development of new Federal policies and programs to enhance data collection and research.
 > - **(c)** *Coordination* The working group shall coordinate, as appropriate, with the Rural Broadband Integration Working Group established under section 6214 of the Agriculture Improvement Act of 2018 (Public Law 115–334) and the National Institute of Food and Agriculture of the Department of Agriculture.
 > - **(d)** *Report* The working group shall report to Congress on their activities as part of the annual report submitted under section 101(a)(2)(D).
 > - **(e)** *Sunset* The authority to carry out this section shall terminate on the date that is 5 years after the date of enactment of the Rural STEM Education Act.

-## § 9.
+## § 10.
 Definitions

 In this Act:

 - **(1)** *Director* The term “Director” means the Director of the National Science Foundation established under section 2 of the National Science Foundation Act of 1950 (42 U.S.C.
 1861).
-- **(2)** *Federal laboratory* The term “Federal laboratory” has the meaning given such term in section 4 of the Stevenson-Wydler Technology Innovation Act of 1980 (15 U.S.C.
+- **(2)** *Federal Laboratory* The term “Federal laboratory” has the meaning given such term in section 4 of the Stevenson-Wydler Technology Innovation Act of 1980 (15 U.S.C.
 3703).
 - **(3)** *Foundation* The term “Foundation” means the National Science Foundation established under section 2 of the National Science Foundation Act of 1950 (42 U.S.C.
 1861).
 - **(4)** *Institution of higher education* The term “institution of higher education” has the meaning given such term in section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
 1001(a)).
 - **(5)** *STEM* The term “STEM” has the meaning given the term in section 2 of the America COMPETES Reauthorization Act of 2010 (42 U.S.C.
 6621 note).